kudashevs/laravel-share-buttons/README.md

 ### Templates section

 Each share button has a link representation represented by a corresponding template.
-A template contains some elements will be changed during processing.
-The format of substituted elements depends on the package templater.
+A template contains some elements that will be changed during processing.
+The format of substituted elements depends on the `templater` setting.
 ```
 :url                                # Will be replaced with a prepared share button URL
 :id                                 # Will be replaced with an id attribute